Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Experiments and Results

 \subsection{Results}

-Tables~\ref{tab:lm_boundary_scores} and~\ref{tab:cl_aufc_20k_22k} show a consistent pattern across both task-boundary quality and continual-retention metrics.
-Relative to Transformer, MoE, Mamba, DeepSeek, BlkAttnRes, FALCON-2A and LoraDRS baselines trained under the same task stream, \textsc{TRC}$^2$ reaches markedly stronger boundary performance on all three evaluation sets.
-The gains are especially pronounced on GSM8K, where the gap in perplexity is substantial across all matched settings, and they remain visible in the corresponding text metrics.
-On C4 and WikiText-103, \textsc{TRC}$^2$ also occupies the best or near-best region of the frontier, indicating that the proposed architecture improves not only downstream retention but also the quality of the representations formed at task boundaries.
+We defer the full scalar boundary and retention results to the appendix and summarize the main empirical picture with Figures~\ref{fig:ppl_vs_model_size}--\ref{fig:efficiency_retention_ppl} and the ablation study in Table~\ref{tab:ablation_trc2_d768_l4}.

-The efficiency picture is more nuanced, but still favorable.
-The larger \textsc{TRC}$^2$ variants pay a clear systems cost for thalamic routing, hippocampal retrieval, and replay, so the absolute fastest runs remain strong dense or hybrid baselines.
-Even so, \textsc{TRC}$^2$ does not collapse under this overhead: the d768-l4 model sustains throughput comparable to the strongest efficient baselines while delivering materially better quality, and its GPU-hour footprint is competitive among models with similar or better task-boundary scores.
-More broadly, the results suggest that the additional routing and memory machinery buys a more favorable quality--retention tradeoff than what is obtained by simply scaling a standard backbone.
+Figures~\ref{fig:ppl_vs_model_size} and~\ref{fig:boundary_scores_vs_model_size} show a consistent task boundary advantage for \textsc{TRC}$^2$ across model sizes.
+In perplexity, \textsc{TRC}$^2$ occupies the lowest region on all three tasks, with the largest separation appearing on GSM8K.
+The gap is substantial there: all \textsc{TRC}$^2$ variants remain far below the baseline families on the log-scale GSM8K panel.
+The same pattern appears in the secondary teacher-forced text metrics.
+On C4 and WikiText-103, \textsc{TRC}$^2$ remains in the strongest region of the BLEU frontier, and on GSM8K it achieves the highest token accuracy across the compared families.
+These gains are visible across multiple parameter scales, which suggests that the effect is architectural rather than tied to a narrow operating point.

-The continual-learning metrics reinforce this conclusion.
-Table~\ref{tab:cl_aufc_20k_22k} shows that \textsc{TRC}$^2$ consistently attains the lowest forgetting area for perplexity and remains at or near the best values for BLEU and token accuracy.
-The advantage is not restricted to a single scale: it appears in small, medium, and larger variants, which suggests that the effect is architectural rather than an artifact of a particular parameter count.
-In particular, the d768-l4 configuration gives the strongest overall retention profile in perplexity AUFC, while neighboring \textsc{TRC}$^2$ variants remain tightly clustered in the best region of the table.
-This stability across scales is important in practice, since it indicates that the model preserves past competence without requiring a narrow sweet spot.
+The efficiency picture is more mixed, but still favorable.
+Figure~\ref{fig:efficiency_frontier} shows that larger \textsc{TRC}$^2$ variants pay a clear systems cost for thalamic routing, hippocampal retrieval, and replay, so the absolute fastest runs remain dense or hybrid baselines.
+Even so, several \textsc{TRC}$^2$ variants remain competitive despite this overhead.
+In particular, the d768-l4 configuration lies in a notably favorable region of the frontier, combining strong boundary quality with competitive compute cost.
+More broadly, the results suggest that the added routing and memory machinery buys a better quality retention tradeoff than simply scaling a standard backbone.
+Additional grouped by width and confidence interval views are deferred to Appendix~\ref{app:aggregate-task-boundary-viz}.